-This section describes the objectives of Lifeco's executive compensation programs, as well as the programs, practices and awards for those who served as the Chief Executive Officer, the Chief Financial Officer and the three other most highly compensated executive officers of Lifeco in 2023 (the "Named Executive Officers" or "NEOs"):
+This section describes the objectives of Lifeco's executive compensation programs, as well as the programs, practices and awards for those who served as the Chief Executive Officer, Chief Financial Officer, and the three other most highly compensated executive officers of Lifeco in 2024 (the "Named Executive Officers" or "NEOs").

-- Paul A. Mahon President and Chief Executive Officer of Lifeco and Canada Life (the "CEO") - Garry MacNicholas Executive Vice-President and Chief Financial Officer of Lifeco and Canada Life
+- Paul A. Mahon President and Chief Executive Officer of Lifeco and Canada Life (the "CEO") - Jon Nielsen Executive Vice-President and Chief Financial Officer of Lifeco and Canada Life (effective February 16, 2024)